LibreDWG/libredwg-fuzz/.build-fuzz-asan/.fuzz-out31/crashes/README.txt

 Command line used to find this crash:

-afl-fuzz -M m -L 10 -m none -i ../.fuzz-in-dxf -o .fuzz-out programs/dwgwrite -v0 -y -I dxf -o /dev/null @@
+afl-fuzz -M m -L 10 -m none -i ../.fuzz-in-dxf -o .fuzz-out programs/dxf2dwg @@

 If you can't reproduce a bug outside of afl-fuzz, be sure to set the same memory limit.
 The limit used for this fuzzing session was 0 B.